cc-hpc-itwm/tarantella/docs/source/tutorials.rst

-Increasing the batch size provides a simple means to achieve significant training time speed-ups, as it leads to perfect scaling with respect to the steps required to achieve the target accuracy (up to some dataset- and model- dependent critical size, after which further increasing the batch size only brings diminishing returns) [Shallue]_.
+Increasing the batch size provides a simple means to achieve significant training time speed-ups, as it leads to perfect scaling with respect to the steps required to achieve the target accuracy (up to some dataset- and model- dependent critical size, after which further increasing the batch size only leads to diminishing returns) [Shallue]_.

-This observation, together with the fact the small local batch sizes decrease the efficiency of DNN operators, represent the basis for a standard technique in data
+This observation, together with the fact that small local batch sizes decrease the efficiency of DNN operators, represent the basis for a standard technique in data
 parallelism: *using a fixed micro batch size and scaling the global batch size with the number of devices*.